DynamicsShop/SD-Stores-Logistics/SD-Stores-Logistics-Release-Notes.md

 - AppSource App - A change was made to the Assisted Setup functionality.

-- AppSource App - The links in the About page were updated.

 - AppSource App - The logo in the App was updated to the new logo.

 ### 4.0.0.1